procopsamuraev/ansible/README.md

    ```
 ## todo

-- no passnrases as plain text
+- no passphrases as plain text
 - make lint test pass witn no warning